About the Exams

 - Because the College Board is committed to providing access to AP Exams to all students—including homeschooled students and students whose schools do not offer AP—students do not have to take an AP course before taking an AP Exam.

 - The AP Exam fee is $89 per exam.
 The fee for exams administered outside of the United States and Canada is $119 per exam.
 The fee for Exams administered at Authorized Test Centers outside of the United States varies.
-The College Board provides a fee reduction for qualifying low-income students, depending on the student’s state.
+The College Board provides a fee reduction for qualifying low-income students.
 Most states use federal and/or state funds to contribute to the remaining exam fee for low-income students.

 - More than 3,600 colleges and universities annually receive AP Exam scores.
 Most four-year colleges in the United States provide credit and/or advanced placement for qualifying scores.